gitrdm/lojban-parser/docs/proposed/tree-sitter-integration.md

 - Define precedence for basic connectives and JOI/JEK families.
 - Mark extras (UI/CAI/Y) and optional closers.

+Status: scaffold in place with a minimal rule to enable generate/test; expand with real nonterminals next.

 Phase 2: External scanner
 - Bridge to existing lexer/preparser to emit 900-series tokens; ensure tokens align with current grammar expectations.
 - Validate on sample texts; ensure nesting and closers behave with recovery.